 The fact that I was having partial seizures all the time explained some weird phenomena I'd noticed.
 Sometimes people would tell me I'd just paused in the middle of a sentence for several seconds, and I didn't seem to realize or remember these pauses.
 Sometimes I'd suddenly forget where I was, and feel confused like I just "woke up", having lost memory of the last few minutes, even if I was standing or in the middle of a conversation or task.

-These are examples of partial seizures, and I've found that smoking medical marijuana regularly seems to dramatically reduce these partial seizures from occuring.
+These are examples of partial seizures, and I've found that using high-CBD medical marijuana regularly seems to dramatically reduce these partial seizures from occuring.

-After explaining about my marijuana use, my epilepsy specialist neurologist has told me she'd much rather I was using marijuana than drinking alcohol, which is a well-documented trigger for seizures.
+After explaining about my interest in high-CBD medical cannabis, my epilepsy specialist neurologist told me she'd much rather I was using marijuana than drinking alcohol, which is a well-documented trigger for seizures.

-She said she completely supported me if I think the marijuana may actually be preventing seizures, especially after I explained my history.
-She gave me a doctor's recommendation for medical marijuana, even though she knew she might lose her job if any of her bosses found out.
+She said she completely supported me if I think high-CBD marijuana may actually be preventing seizures, and gave me a doctor's recommendation for medical marijuana.

 Marijuana is the only medication that can fully control my seizure disorder and prevent aura / trigger state.